PaddlePaddle/PaddleX/docs/installation/installation.en.md

 ## 2. Detailed Tutorial for Installing PaddleX on Linux
 When installing PaddleX on Linux, we <b>strongly recommend using the official PaddleX Docker image</b>.
 Alternatively, you can use other custom installation methods.

 When using the official Docker image, <b>PaddlePaddle, PaddleX (including the wheel package and all plugins), and the corresponding CUDA environment are already pre-installed</b>.
-You can simply obtain the Docker image and start the container to begin using it.
+You can simply obtain the Docker image and start the container to begin using it. <b>Please note that the official Docker image of PaddleX is different from the official Docker image of the PaddlePaddle framework, as the latter does not come with PaddleX pre-installed.</b>

 When using custom installation methods, you need to first install the PaddlePaddle framework, then obtain the PaddleX source code, and finally choose the PaddleX installation mode.
 ### 2.1 Get PaddleX based on Docker